tykiww/tykiww.github.io/_posts/2019-05-05-Good-Sleep-Bayes.md

 comments: true
 ---

 How well do you usually sleep?
 The average adult gets about [7-9 hours](https://www.sleepfoundation.org/excessivesleepiness/content/how-much-sleep-do-we-really-need-0) of sleep.
-Does that feel like enought to you?
+Does that feel like enough to you?

 ![](http://ryandow.com/ic/comics/2009-04-15-5d77e77.jpg)